Vitamin C: Supplements

 Vitamin C dietary supplements are available as tablets, capsules, drink mix packets, in multi-vitamin/mineral formulations, in antioxidant formulations, and as crystalline powder.
 Vitamin C is also added to some fruit juices and juice drinks.
 Tablet and capsule content ranges from 25 mg to 1500 mg per serving.
 The most commonly used supplement compounds are ascorbic acid, sodium ascorbate and calcium ascorbate.
 Vitamin C molecules can also be bound to the fatty acid palmitate, creating ascorbyl palmitate, or else incorporated into liposomes.

 Food fortification

-In 2014, the Canadian Food Inspection Agency evaluated the effect of fortification of foods with ascorbate in the guidance document, Foods to Which Vitamins, Mineral Nutrients and Amino Acids May or Must be Added.
-Voluntary and mandatory fortification was described for various classes of foods.
-Among foods classified for mandatory fortification with vitaminC were fruit-flavored drinks, mixes, and concentrates, foods for a low-energy diet, meal replacement products, and evaporated milk.
+Countries fortify foods with nutrients to address known deficiencies.
+While many countries mandate or have voluntary programs to fortify wheat flour, maize (corn) flour or rice with vitamins, none include vitamin C in those programs.
+As described in Vitamin C Fortification of Food Aid Commodities (1997), the United States provides rations to international food relief programs, later under the auspices of the Food for Peace Act and the Bureau for Humanitarian Assistance.
+Vitamin C is added to corn-soy blend and wheat-soy blend products at 40 mg/100 grams. (along with minerals and other vitamins).
+Supplemental rations of these highly fortified, blended foods are provided to refugees and displaced persons in camps and to beneficiaries of development feeding programs that are targeted largely toward mothers and children.
+The report adds: "The stability of vitamin C (L-ascorbic acid) is of concern because this is one of the most labile vitamins in foods.
+Its main loss during processing and storage is from oxidation, which is accelerated by light, oxygen, heat, increased pH, high moisture content (water activity), and the presence of copper or ferrous salts.
+To reduce oxidation, the vitamin C used in commodity fortification is coated with ethyl cellulose (2.5 percent).
+Oxidative losses also occur during food processing and preparation, and additional vitamin C may be lost if it dissolves into cooking liquid and is then discarded."

-Food additives
+Food preservation additive

-Ascorbic acid and some of its salts and esters are common additives added to various foods, such as canned fruits, mostly to slow oxidation and enzymatic browning.
+Ascorbic acid and some of its salts and esters are common additives added to foods such as canned fruits, mostly to slow oxidation and enzymatic browning.
 It may be used as a flour treatment agent used in breadmaking.
 As food additives, they are assigned E numbers, with safety assessment and approval the responsibility of the European Food Safety Authority.
 The relevant E numbers are: